Ishaan35/Blood-Test-Result-Tracker-Android-App/README.md

 # Blood-Test-Result-Tracker-Android-App
 This is a bloodwork-tracking mobile app aimed to allow users to easily track their blood test data for future reference, spot trends, and take action.
+There is also a guide that explains the meaning and normal ranges for all biomarkers.

 ## Built With